Some links in this post may be affiliate links

 Many hybrids and cultivars of Phalaenopsis Orchids have been developed.
 Flowers are available in red, white, pink , yellow and purple and sometimes spotted and often with a contrasting lip and veins.

-Moth Orchids are non-toxic to both humans and pets.
-They are safe to grow indoors.
+No. Moth Orchids are non-toxic to both humans and pets.
+They are safe to grow in a home with children, cats, dogs and other pets.

-If looking to add Moth orchids to your collection, they are readily available online on Etsy (Link to Etsy).
+If you are looking to add Moth Orchids to your collection, you may acquire them online from Etsy (Link to Etsy).

-Moth Orchid grows best in bright indirect light of about 10 hours per day.
-Keep it away from direct sunshine to avoid sun scorch on the leaves.
+Moth Orchid grows best in bright indirect light of about 10 hours per day; place it near a bright, sunless window.
+Keep it away from direct sunshine or instal a sheer curtain to diffuse the sunrays to avoid scorching the leaves.

 A Moth Orchid that is receiving the right amount of light has dark-green leaves.
 Yellowish leaves means that the orchid is receiving too much light.

-Regularly turn the pot to ensure that the Orchid receives adequate light on all sides for uniform growth.
+Regularly rotate the pot to ensure that the Orchid receives adequate light on all sides for uniform growth.

-To take the guesswork out of watering a Phalaenopsis Orchid, check the roots.
+To take the guesswork out of watering, check the roots.
 Whitish-green and plump roots indicate that the Orchid is well hydrated.
 Whitish-silvery, thin roots indicate the Orchid needs to be watered.

-Use water that is at room temperature to avoid shocking this tropical plant as it can lead to reduced growth.
-Phals are sensitive to chlorine and other chemicals dissolved in water, therefore, water with chlorine-free water only.
+Use water that is at room temperature to avoid shocking this tropical plant as it can lead to stunted growth.
+Phals are sensitive to chlorine and other chemicals dissolved in water, therefore, only water with chlorine-free like rainwater.

 Avoid wetting the foliage as it can lead to fungal diseases.
 Water the orchid from the bottom instead.
 Should you wet the foliage, dry it by wiping with a dry soft cloth.